imagej/imagej.github.io/pages/How_to_make_a_new_tutorial.md

 ![How\_to\_make\_a\_new\_tutorial-Rename2.jpg](How_to_make_a_new_tutorial-Rename2.jpg
 "How_to_make_a_new_tutorial-Rename2.jpg")

-The other method is to select the image and click on ImageJ's  menu item.
+The other method is to select the image and click on ImageJ's {% include bc content="Image | Rename..." %} menu item.

 In both cases, the image references in the text will be adjusted automatically.